chocolatey/choco-wiki/How-To-Host-Feed.md

 There are three types of feeds, [folder/unc share](#local-folder--unc-share), [simple server](#simple-server), and the sophisticated [package gallery](#package-gallery).

 **Alternative Hosting Options (that require less work/maintenance):**
-* [MyGet](https://www.myget.org/) - MyGet has free public and paid for public/private cloud-hosting options if you don't want to handle all of the pain of setup and administration with some stellar options.
+* [MyGet](https://www.myget.org/) - MyGet has free public and paid for public/private cloud-hosting options if you don't want to handle all of the pain of setup and administration.
+MyGet offers some stellar options like multi-feed aggregation, mirroring, and source package build services!
 * [ProGet](http://inedo.com/proget/overview) - ProGet gives you a ready to go On-Premise option ([installable with Chocolatey!](https://chocolatey.org/packages/proget)).

 ## Local Folder / UNC Share